chand1012/ImageCropAPI/README.md

 deactivate
 ```

 To run the application, you must use the virtual environment installed to the application.
-If you would rather run with the system Python installation, just skip the virtualenv steps and install like any other module.
+If you would rather run with the system Python installation, just skip the `virtualenv` steps and install the modules with `pip3 install -r requirements.txt` .
+This will work on Python >= 3.6.

 To run the application:
 ```Bash